We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Knead on a lightly floured surface for 10-15 minutes, until the dough is smooth and stretchy.
-You should be able to stretch a lump of the dough thin enough to read through.
-Kneading the dough until it reaches this stage is crucial to getting a high-rising, fluffy panettone.
+You should be able to stretch a piece thin enough to read through.
+Kneading until it reaches this stage is crucial to getting a high-rising, fluffy result.

 Shape the dough into a ball and place in a buttered bowl.
 Cover tightly with plastic wrap and refrigerate overnight.
-The dough will prove even in the fridge, rising to almost twice its original size.
-Even though a cold prove is slower, it produces a better flavored dough.
+It will prove even in the fridge, rising to almost twice its original size.
+Even though a cold prove is slower, it produces a better flavor.

-The next day, put the bowl of dough in a cold oven, and place a dish of boiling water on the shelf below the dough.
-This creates a warm environment for the dough.
-Leave the cold dough in this setup for 1 1/2 hours to warm it up and soften it.
+The next day, put the bowl in a cold oven, and place a dish of boiling water on the shelf below, creating a warm, steamy environment.
+Leave the dough in this setup for 1 1/2 hours to warm it up and soften it.

 Meanwhile, dump the soaked fruit into a strainer set over a bowl.
-This will drain off extra moisture from the fruit, preventing the dough from getting too sticky later.
+This will drain off extra moisture from the fruit.

 Butter two 6-inch pans and line them with parchment paper.
-You’ll have a higher-rising panettone with an extra deep pan especially for panettone, like the black one in the photo below, which is 6 inches deep.
+You’ll have a higher-rising panettone with an extra deep pan, like the black one in the photo below, which is 6 inches deep.
 Alternatively, use a 3-inch deep cake pan and let the parchment paper stick up to make up for the shorter sides.

-Once the dough has warmed up in the steamy oven, knead the drained fruit mixture into the dough.
+Once the dough has warmed up in the steamy oven, knead the drained fruit mixture into it.
 You can do this with a stand mixer fitted with the paddle attachment, or by hand.
-Divide the dough in half, roll into a ball, and place each loaf in one of the prepared pans.
+Divide it in half, roll into a ball, and place each loaf in one of the prepared pans.

-Let the panettone loaves rise in the steamy oven until the top of the dough rises above the top of the pans.
+Let the loaves rise in the steamy oven until the top rises above the top of the pans.
 Arrange 5 blanched almonds in a star pattern on top of each loaf.

 - Start the panettone the day before.
 That way, the fruit can soak and the dough can rise for longer, giving you a tastier result.

 - Use bread flour, not all-purpose.
-All-purpose flour lacks the protein content necessary to create a high-rising, fluffy panettone.
+All-purpose flour lacks the protein content necessary to create a high rise and fluffy texture.

-- Knead the dough thoroughly.
-This is a crucial step to get a wonderful panettone.
-Stretch, fold, and slap the dough until you can stretch a lump of the dough thin enough to read through it.
+- Knead thoroughly.
+This is a crucial step!
+Stretch, fold, and slap the dough until you can stretch a lump of it thin enough to read through it.

-- Create a warm environment for the dough to prove by placing a casserole dish filled with boiling water on the bottom shelf of a cold oven.
+- Create a warm environment for the rising by placing a casserole dish filled with boiling water on the bottom shelf of a cold oven.
 Place the dough on the shelf above the pan and shut the oven door.

 - Hang the panettone upside down to cool.
-This important step will keep the panettone from collapsing or getting dense as it cools.
+This important step will keep it from collapsing or getting dense as it cools.

 - Kitchen Scale: using a digital scale is the fastest and easiest way to measure ingredients accurately.

-- Panettone Pan: this deep pan is will help your panettone rise high and beautiful.
+- Panettone Pan: this deep pan is will help your bread rise high and beautiful.

 - Mesh Strainers: drain your soaked fruit and effortlessly sift icing sugar with these great sieves.

-- Metal Skewers: these sturdy skewers won’t bend or snap, supporting your panettone as it cools.
+- Metal Skewers: these sturdy skewers won’t bend or snap, supporting your loaf as it cools.

 - Diced Citron Peel: this already diced peel is a wonderful addition to your homemade panettone.